Menu

 I support the Fight Against Efforts to Repeal or Weaken Massachusetts' Strong State and Local Tobacco Laws!

-As a tobacco prevention advocate in Massachusetts, I am writing to ask that you oppose Senate Bill 270 filed by Senator O'Connor.
+I also ask that you oppose S.2745 An Act relative to small businesses and the sale of certain cultural products filed by Senator O'Connor.
 This bill would exempt hookah tobacco from the flavored tobacco restriction law.
 Flavored tobacco products are designed to attract young people.
 Data from FDA’s Population Assessment of Tobacco and Health found that nearly 80 percent of youth ages 12-17 and nearly 75 percent of young adults ages 18-25 who were current tobacco users in 2014 reported that the first tobacco product they ever used was flavored.
 Allowing even one tobacco product type an exemption would substantially weaken the law.

 Massachusetts has made tremendous public health gains in reducing tobacco and nicotine use, and these proposed bills would be a significant step backwards.
 I ask that you remain firm on your commitment to protecting young people from the harmful effects of addictive tobacco products.